 The police statement did not provide details about the altercation or the circumstances leading to the arrests.
 However, Melugin noted that the police appeared to prioritize gathering witness statements regarding potential wrongdoing by federal agents instead of addressing the protesters' actions.

 Attorney General Pam Bondi announced an investigation into the Portland Police Bureau following Sortor's arrest.
-"I have ordered a full investigation into the Portland Police Bureau, following my wrongful arrest last night," Sortor tweeted, sharing details of his conversation with Bondi.
+"I have ordered a full investigation into the Portland Police Bureau, following my wrongful arrest last night," (Portland) Sortor tweeted, sharing details of his conversation with Bondi.

 The situation has raised questions about the police response to protests in Portland, particularly regarding the treatment of journalists.
 Earlier in the week, another reporter, Katie Daviscourt, was injured while covering a protest when a demonstrator struck her with a flagpole.
 Daviscourt reported that police did not intervene during the incident, which has led to criticism of their handling of protests.